retextjs/retext-readability/readme.md

 ].join('\n');
 ```

-The defaults is to a target an age of 16:
+By default, the target age is 16:

 ```js
 retext()